SpencerBadger/T1A3-Terminal-Application/README.md

     [x] Integrate the 'prompt' utility
     [x] Implement error handling
     [x] Documentation

 <h2 style="text-align:center">Trello Board</h2>
 On my Trello board which I have used for the project management of the three features implementation.

-I am following the following conventions:
+Conventions Used:

 - Each feature is an Epic identified by the labels provided to the user stories.
 - Within each Epic each story is prioritized according to requirements of the feature
+- A fourth label epic for cross-stories over the features.
+- Columns for:
+    - Backlog
+    - To-Do
+    - Blockers
+    - Done

-<h2 style="text-align:center">Trello Board Link</h2>
+<h3 style="text-align:center">Trello Board Link</h3>
 <a href="https://trello.com/b/itrSmKJq">Terminal Application - T1A3</a>

 <h2 style="text-align:center">Trello Board - Screenshots</h2>